DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask the revenant why it is guarding the bridge, it says only, "Because I raised my voice against my commander and was banished.
 Now, I stand like my brothers- and sisters-in-arms, watching the dark places of this land and awaiting an order that will never come."

 If the players ask why it cannot take up arms against Strahd itself, it says only, "Because my commander forbids it, and my spirit is bound from disobeying his will."
 It is willing to share that its commander's name is Sir Vladimir Horngaard, but is unwilling to share more, advising the players to speak with Sir Godfrey instead.

+> [!info]+ **The Oathbound Revenant**
+> Each revenant of the Order of the Silver Dragon has been bound by the effects of Vladimir Horngaard's ***oathbind*** feature, which binds them to obey Vladimir's express commands.
+The revenants of the Order, excepting Sir Godfrey Gwilym, have been given the following commands:
+>
+> * Do not betray the secrets of the Order of the Silver Dragon.
+> * Raise no weapon against the vampire Strahd von Zarovich, his servants, or his creatures.
+> * Do not return to Argynvostholt.
+>
+> A revenant that violates one of these commands suffers the effects of a *geas* spell and is restrained until the start of its next turn by spiked black wires.
+(This effect can trigger any number of times each day.
+Because the revenants are bound by the oaths they swore to Vladimir in life, this effect can't be dispelled.)

 If the players ask for directions to Argynvostholt, the revenant advises them to travel "west, beyond the walled town, then south upon the ash-gray path."